Cairo Geniza: The geniza room

 In the 1890s, the geniza was a window- and doorless room, only accessible from the Ben Ezra Synagogue galleries by climbing a ladder to an opening up in the wall.
 Relatively large, it was filled with manuscripts and printed books thrown in through the opening over the centuries, mangled and sometimes glued to each other, covered in dust and infested with insects.
-By the late 19th century, some papes had been stolen, most likely by the synagogue beadles, and sold as souvenirs to tourists.
+By the late 19th century, some papers had been stolen, most likely by the synagogue beadles, and sold as souvenirs to tourists.

 Discovery

 The first European to note the collection was apparently Simon van Gelderen (a great-uncle of Heinrich Heine), who visited the Ben Ezra synagogue and reported about the Cairo Genizah in 1752 or 1753.
 In 1864, the traveler and scholar Jacob Saphir visited the synagogue and explored the Genizah for two days; while he did not identify any specific item of significance he suggested that possibly valuable items might be in store.
 After a major synagogue renovation, Jewish book collector Elkan Nathan Adler was the first West European to enter the geniza in 1896, when he purchased a sackful of documents, which however failed to impress the researchers back in England.

 In 1896, the Scottish scholars and twin sisters Agnes S. Lewis and Margaret D. Gibson returned from Egypt with fragments from the Genizah they considered to be of interest, and showed them to Solomon Schechter, "their irrepressibly curious rabbinical friend" at Cambridge.
 Schechter, already aware of the Genizah but not of its significance, immediately recognized the importance of the material.
 With the financial assistance of his Cambridge colleague and friend Charles Taylor, Schechter made an expedition to Egypt, where, with the assistance of the Chief Rabbi, he sorted and removed the greater part of the contents of the Genizah chamber.
 Agnes and Margaret joined him there en route to Sinai (their fourth visit in five years) and he showed them the chamber which Agnes reported was "simply indescribable".